RKK Kumamoto Broadcasting: History

 In 1961, in order to reflect the reality that television business gradually surpassed broadcasting and became the company's main business, Radio Kumamoto changed the company name to the current Kumamoto Broadcasting, but the initials remained unchanged.
 In 1963, 10 years after starting, the number of employees of Kumamoto Broadcasting increased from 49 at the beginning to more than 200, and its profit also increased to 198 million yen.
 In October 1966, Kumamoto Broadcasting began broadcasting color TV programs.
 In 1967, Kumamoto Broadcasting's TV division joined the TBS television network.
-In April 1971, Kumamoto Broadcasting established a branch in Yatsushiro City to strengthen news gathering and advertising business capabilities in southern Kumamoto Prefecture.
+In April 1971, Kumamoto Broadcasting established a branch in Yatsushiro to strengthen news gathering and advertising business capabilities in southern Kumamoto Prefecture.

 On April 7, 1972, the RKK Hall funded by Kumamoto Broadcasting was completed.
 The building has one floor underground and eight floors above ground, with a total floor area of 4,778 square meters and a total construction cost of 400 million yen.
 The various subsidiaries of Kumamoto Broadcasting work here.
 In 1973, Kumamoto Broadcasting's report on the Taiyo Department Store fire won the JNN Award.
 In the same year, Kumamoto Broadcasting also broadcast the Minamata Disease Court Judgment.
 In the mid-1970s, Kumamoto Broadcasting promoted business diversification, established subsidiaries such as RKK Development, and entered various industries such as real estate and travel.
 At the same time, Kumamoto Broadcasting introduced a complete two-day weekend system in 1975, making it the fifth private radio and television station in Kyushu to achieve it.